pypimo/DSA/cpp-basics.md

 - non-void (MUST ALWAYS have a return type) --> else returns a garbage value
 - parameterised
 - non-parameterised
 - passing by reference -->

+## sort
+- has no return value